Samuel-Adewusi/dbt-ecommerce-warehouse/README.md

   and add `dbt source freshness` checks so stale raw data fails loudly.
 - Add incremental materialization on `fct_orders` once order volume is too large to rebuild the full table on every run.
-- Add a `elementary` or dbt Cloud-style test-failure alerting integration instead of relying on someone watching CI manually.
+- Add Elementary or dbt Cloud–style test-failure alerting instead of relying on someone watching CI manually.
 - Partition `fct_orders` by `order_date` in BigQuery for query performance and cost control at scale.